 Being a virtual assistant is a highly flexible role, with tasks that can span everything from basic task execution to customer support.

 Entry level work can be quite modest, but the more you specialize, the more you’ll be able to earn.
-Additionally, if you freelance on a flexible schedule, you can have the potential to work multiple jobs at once for increased income as a VA by creating your own VA business.
+Plus, if you freelance on a flexible schedule, you can have the potential to work multiple jobs at once for increased income as a VA by creating your own VA business.

-Requirements:
+- Requirements:

-Strong organizational skills, ability to follow SOPs and carry out tasks independently, familiarity with project management tools, basic marketing and social media knowledge is a big plus
+Strong organizational skills, ability to follow SOPs and carry out tasks independently, familiarity with project management tools, basic marketing and social media knowledge is a big plus - Potential weekly pay:

 $300-400 to start, specializing can mean $500-$800 or more